usgs/wdfn-blog/content/WaterAlert_Transition.md

     </h3>
     <div class="usa-summary-box__text">

-We’re proud to announce that the **Next Generation WaterAlert is coming soon** in August 2022.
+We’re proud to announce that the **Next Generation WaterAlert access will open** on August 9th, 2022.
-Starting in June 2022, current WaterAlert users will be able to seamlessly transition their account and alerts to the modernized system using 3 simple steps.
-For users that need *early access* to the NextGen system before June, see the bottom of this blog post.
+Starting on June 9th, 2022, current WaterAlert users will be able to seamlessly transition their account and alerts to the modernized system using 3 simple steps.
+For users that need *early access* to the NextGen system before August, see the bottom of this blog post.
 </div>
 </div>
 </div>